• Skip to primary navigation

 Canola oil is extracted from rapeseed, a plant belonging to the Brassica family.

-The seeds are rolled or flaked to enhance the extraction process before being subjected to high-pressure pressing.
+The seeds are rolled or flaked to improve the extraction process before being subjected to high-pressure pressing.

 The crude oil undergoes refining, which involves removing impurities and deodorizing it to create pure canola oil.